20 Ghanaian fishermen debut in Irish Gaelic football

 The 20 Ghanaian fishermen had the opportunity to play the game after receiving an invitation from Ruth Curran, club secretary of Ardglass GAC.

-The Ghanaian citizens have been living and working in the Co Downtown for the past year and through an invitation, they had the chance to play the sport.
+The Ghanaian citizens have been living and working in the Co Down town for the past year and through an invitation had the chance to play the sport.

 Ruth Curran explained how contact was made for the Ghanaians to partake in the game, "The boys arrived in Ardglass just over a year ago and have been fishing and living on their boats since then," she said.